cerndb/flume-ng-audit-db/README.md

 In case the query is not built properly or you want to use a custom one, you can use ".query" parameter (or ".query.path" for loading the query from a file).
 In that case ".table" and "columnToCommit.type" parameters are ignored.
 You should use the following syntax:

 ```
-SELECT * FROM table_name [WHERE column_name > ':committed_vale'] ORDER BY column_name
+SELECT * FROM table_name [WHERE column_name > ':committed_value'] ORDER BY column_name
 ```

 Some tips:
 * ORDER BY clause is strongly recommended to be used since last value from "column to commit" will be used in further queries to get only last rows.
 * If no value has been committed yet, part of the query between [] is removed.
-This is the case when we first start Flume.
+This is the case when we first start Flume and  ".committtedValue" is not configured.
 * All occurrences of :committed_value will be replaced by last committed value.
 * :committed_value should be between [], but if there will be always a committed value you do not need to place them.